Even though I’m not a big fan of snacks (but intermittent fasting), nuts are a natural and convenient option for in-between times.

 Pistachios are the protein champion among keto nuts (*):

 - Fat: 44.4g

 - F/NC: 2.5

-However, in combination with the high net carbohydrate content, this makes them a danger for ketosis.
+However, combined with the high net carbohydrate content, this makes them a danger for ketosis.
 Nevertheless, they are harmless in moderation and can give food a unique taste.

-Therefore, they are an essential part of the Mediterranean diet, which is associated with improved heart health due to such healthy fats (Lippi et al. 201616).
+Therefore, they are an essential part of the Mediterranean diet, associated with improved heart health due to such healthy fats (Lippi et al. 201616).

 Since they come in a shell, pistachios are eaten on average in 40% smaller portions.
 Therefore, they include, so to speak, an automatic portion control.

 First, the following foods are technically no nuts but often referred to as nuts.

 Secondly, both have a particular property that negatively affects fat burning.
 Since nutrition is a complex issue, one cannot merely reduce it to macronutrients.

 The peanut is a legume such as beans or peas and has a very high protein content (*):